 They say mandating staffing levels is key to patient safety.

 They point to dozens of studies that show better patient outcomes when nurses are assigned fewer patients.
 They argue the current situation has led hospital executives, driven by the bottom line, to make unsafe staffing decisions.
 The result, they argue, is medical errors, more hospital-acquired infections, longer patient stays, more re-admissions and high nurse burnout.
 In short, they say, the status quo is dangerous for patients.

 A study commissioned by the Massachusetts Nursing Association found 90 percent of nurses surveyed — a little less than half of whom were members of the association — said they did not have enough time to "properly comfort and assist patients and families."
 Further, 77 percent reported medical errors, including wrong medications and dosage.
 (Read summary here.)

 Sandy Keenan works at Tufts Medical Center and has been a nurse for 28 years.
 She supports the initiative and says hospital administrators don’t listen when nurses say they are overburdened.

 “It’s just like childcare," she explained.
 "Would you send your child to a daycare where one person has an unlimited number of children?”

-The Massachusetts Health and Hospital Association opposes the ballot initiative and, as of June 25, they’ve put $10,000 toward a campaign to vote down the measure.
+The Massachusetts Health and Hospital Association opposes the ballot initiative.
 Some nurses groups are teaming up with them, including the Massachusetts chapter of the American Nurses Association and the Organization of Nurse Leaders.